Library And Museum

 New Exhibitions At The Museum

 New exhibitions recently released at the Sir James Fletcher Kawerau Museum include: Clive & Maisie Boyce, the first Mayor and Mayoress of Kawerau; the KEA industrial area; Kaingaroa Forest; the 1974 Waiariki Polynesian Festival hosted in Kawerau; and the history of Kawerau's maternity hospitals.
 We are also keen for people to add their Baby Stories (photos and stories about the Kawerau maternity hospitals) to Kete Kawerau.
-The community cabinet is also displaying Bbarugo cars from a local collector.
+The community cabinet is also displaying Harry Potter memorabilia from three local collectors.
 More information can be found on Kete Kawerau and the Sir James Fletcher Kawerau Museum webpage.

 Please Support Kete Kawerau